WEDnetPA Essential Skills

 - A technology business is defined as one that produces or provides a technology product or service.
 Simply using technology in the process is not sufficient.

 - Funding decisions for manufacturers are based on a company's correctly applied NAICS code (http://www.naics.com/search).
-Manufacturing codes fall into the range of 31 through 33.
+Manufacturing codes fall into the range of 31 to 33.

 - Eligible training activities will be those that directly improve the essential job skills required for the employee's current position.
 Essential skills will be defined according to the type and scope of business being conducted by the employer.